The asymptotic tails of limit distributions of continuous time Markov chains: Introduction

 While an explicit expression might not be known in general, less suffice in many cases.
 For example, if an expression for the \emph{tail} distribution is known, then the existence and relative sizes of moments might be assessed from the decay rate of the tail distribution.
 Additionally, relative recurrence times might be assessed for stationary distributions of CTMCs.

-With this in mind, we aim to establish results for the \emph{tail} behavior of a stationary distribution or a QSD, provided either one exists.
-In particular, we concentrate on CTMCs on the non-negative integers $\N_0$ with asymptotic power-law transition rate functions (in a sense to be made specific) \cite{AK11,B76}.
-Our approach is based on a \emph{simple} observation, namely a new and generic identity (and thus an equivalent definition) for limit distributions as well as stationary measures (Theorems~\ref{th-18} and \ref{th-18b}).
-The identity is a consequence of the master equation.
-For BDPs it coincides with the product-form expression for the stationary distribution, namely, $\pi(n)=c_n \pi(0)$, where $c_n$ is a constant depending on the birth and death rates.
+{With this in mind, we establish results for the \emph{tail} behaviour of stationary distributions and QSDs, provided such exist.
+In particular, we concentrate on CTMCs on the non-negative integers $\N_0$ with asymptotic power law transition rate functions (to be made precise). } {Our approach is based on generic identities derived from the flux-balance equation \cite{Ke11} for limit distributions and stationary measures (Theorems~\ref{th-18} and \ref{th-18b}).
+The identity for stationary distributions/measures might be seen as a difference equation, which has order one less than the difference equation obtained directly from the master equation.
+More interestingly, for any given state $x$, the left hand side (LHS) of the identity consists of terms evaluated in states $\ge x$ only, while the right hand side (RHS) of the identity consists of terms evaluated in states $<x$ only, and all terms have \emph{non-negative} coefficients.
+For BDPs, the identities coincide with the classical recursive expressions for stationary distributions and QSDs. }

-Furthermore, the identity allows us to study the tail behavior of limit distributions, provided they exist, and to characterize their forms (Theorems~\ref{th-19} and \ref{th-19b}).
-Specifically, in Section~5, for CTMCs with transition rate functions that are asymptotically power law, we show that there are three regimes: Either the decay follows (i) a Conley-Maxwell-Poisson distribution (light-tailed), (ii) a geometric distribution, or (iii) a heavy-tailed distribution.
-We apply our main results to biochemical reaction networks, a general single-cell stochastic gene expression model, an extended class of branching processes, and stochastic population processes with bursty reproduction, none of which are BDPs.
+Furthermore, the identities allow us to study the tail behaviour of limit distributions, provided they exist, and to characterise their forms (Theorems~\ref{th-19} and \ref{th-19b}).
+Specifically, in Section~5, for CTMCs with transition rate functions that are asymptotically power law, we show that there are only three regimes: Either the decay follows (i) a Conley-Maxwell-Poisson distribution (light-tailed), (ii) a geometric distribution, or (iii) a sub-exponential distribution.
+Similar trichotomy result appears in the literature in other contexts \cite{A98,MZ06}, but to our knowledge, only for stationary distributions.
+Our approach is based on repeated use of the identities we establish, combined with certain combinatorial identities (e.g., Lemma~\ref{Sle-1}).

-Tail asymptotics of stationary distributions have been intensively investigated in queueing theory \cite{BPT94,A98,KMT17}, as well as for discrete time Markov chains (DTMCs) \cite{MP95,AI99,DKW13}.
-For this reason, we provide a brief comparison between our results and existing results.